uai-ufmg/uai-ufmg.github.io/content/datasets/SWAX/index.md

 #publication: In *Wowchemy Conference*
 #publication_short: In *ICW*

 abstract: The SWAX Benchmark The Sense Wax Attack (SWAX) Database comprises images of real persons and their correponding realistic wax-made sculptures.
-The proposed benchmark seemed to be the only database containing…

 # Summary.
 An optional shortened abstract.
 summary: The SWAX Benchmark The Sense Wax Attack (SWAX) Database comprises images of real persons and their correponding realistic wax-made sculptures.
-The proposed benchmark seemed to be the only database containing…

 tags: []